MANY FUN EVENTS & CLASSES

 Beverages and appetizers awaited the guests’ arrival.
 In the spotlight were the clams and oysters donated by Taylor Shellfish and prepared by Paul and Vicki Dinnel.
 An absolute treat.

-The board president, Sue Russell, shared a snapshot of the tear’s successes and the board’s current initiatives.
+The board president, Sue Russell, shared a snapshot of the year’s successes and the board’s current initiatives.
 Sue also shared the draft Balance Sheet for 2018-19 which reviewed our healthy financial picture.
 This year the Foundation contracted with a bookkeeper who has been key in helping us.

 The highlight of the evening was a short program provided by the Reserve’s education team.
 With drinks poured and appetizers in hand, we settled down to a fact-filled and entertaining presentation by Annie England (staff) and Holli Watne (intern.)
 They wowed the crowd with live plankton samples and barnacles actively feeding in “real time” – all projected on the big screen.
 They also shared their summer fun, leading groups of happy kids on the mud flats.